altoo-ag/akka-kryo-serialization/README.md

             # but is usually faster
             type = "graph"

-            # Possible values for idstrategy are:
+            # Possible values for id-strategy are:
             # default, explicit, incremental, automatic
             #
             # default - slowest and produces bigger serialized representation.